boonepeter/boonepeter.github.io/content/posts/vitamins-for-chm-part-1.md

 ### Thoughts

 While this study was small the results are promising.
 It is nice to see that taking lutein could increase the level of macular pigmentation in choroideremia patients.
 I wouldn't expect to see any immediate change in vision, but the increased protection could be beneficial in the long term.
 I would like to see this studied in a larger group and followed over a longer period of time.

+## Other Vitamins

+There are other vitamins and supplements that help with general eye health and some other related eye diseases like Retinitis Pigmentosa.
+The Choroideremia Research Foundation has a [list of commonly recommended supplements](https://www.curechm.org/for-patients-families/) which includes Lutein, Omega-3 (Fish Oil), Zeaxanthin, and N-Acetyl Cysteine (NAC).
+None of these have been proven to help preserve vision in choroideremia patients, but they are worth consulting with your doctor about.